shanole/gh-public-repos/README.md

 ## Description

-This is a full-stack application that displays 20 open-source (MIT license) public repositories from the GitHub API in a list.
+This is a full-stack application that displays the last updated 20 open-source (MIT license) public repositories from the GitHub API in a list.

 ### Features